Proulx-S/HRdelay/README.md

 # McGill

 An open version of my work at McGill

-Did not licence it yet
-Playing with GitHub
+CC-BY-NC-SA_4.0